mdkmax/meps/README.md

-# Multiple Eemail Providers Service (MEPS)
+# Multiple Email Providers Service (MEPS)

 The MEPS project is designed to easily and reliably send email.

+Email processing and sending occurs in the following stages:

+1. The email request is received in a POST request and checked if its JSON content
+2. The request is validated against the request validator
+3. The email providers are fetched from the email provider loader
+4. The email providers are iterated over, stopping when either the email request is sent successfully or if all email providers fail to send

+Each stage is broken out into different components.
+This enables quick and simple testing and iteration.
+For instance, if additional email request fields need to be validated, the request validator can be modified and have corresponding unit tests added to `test_request_validator.py`.
+Likewise, if the email provider loader needs to accommodate new email providers or config loading parameters, it can be modified and have its tests updated separately from the rest of the system.

-The current default provider is Mailgun.
+The current default email provider is Mailgun.
 The default provider can be changed in `meps_config.json`.
-The value passed to the "default_email_provider" parameter is the email provider's class name.
+The value passed to the `default_email_provider` parameter is the email provider's class name.
 The following is an example:

 ```